2.1 Gardens, beaches and green open spaces

 - Local parks and open spaces

-- Botanic garden
+- Botanic gardens

 - Beaches and coastal operations

-- Roads open spaces
+- Roads and open spaces

 - Town Belt

 - Community environmental initiatives

 From the green hills and the Town Belt to the wild south coast and the city’s botanic gardens, Wellington is surrounded by nature.
 Our activities seek to preserve the city’s unique environment and protect and restore its biodiversity.
 A high-quality natural environment enhances the city’s ‘sense of place’ and provides attractive, safe and accessible places for leisure and recreation.
 Our aim is to enhance enjoyment of these areas.